markjprice/cs13net9/docs/errata/errata.md

 I therefore plan the following changes in my book instructions:

-1. I will get the reader to create the `about.html`, `site.css`, and `categories.jpeg` files (but not index.html).
+1. Create the `about.html`, `site.css`, and `categories.jpeg` files (but not `index.html` since it would immediately fail and confuse the reader).
-2. I will start by showing the reader how `UseStaticFiles` works with all file types but highlight that they is not compressed.
+2. Show how `UseStaticFiles` works with all file types (but highlight that they is not compressed).
-3. I will get the reader to switch to `MapStaticAssets` and show in **Developer Tools** | **Network** tab how stylesheets and images now use GZ compression.
+3. Switch to `MapStaticAssets` and show in **Developer Tools** | **Network** tab how stylesheets and images now use GZ compression.
-4. I will show how HTML files fail with the decoding error so readers will understand what to look for in their own projects to detect this issue.
+4. Show how HTML files like `about.html` fail with the decoding error so readers will understand what to look for in their own projects to detect this issue.
-5. I will tell the reader to add some statements to the `MapGet` for `/welcome`, and change the mapped route to just `/` so it becomes the default web page for the website, as shown in the following code:
+5. Add some statements to the `MapGet` for `/welcome`, and change the mapped route to just `/` so it becomes the default web page for the website, as shown in the following code:
 ```cs
 app.MapGet("/", () => Results.Content(
   content: $"""